Aliases for CISD2 Gene

 External Ids for CISD2 Gene

 The protein encoded by this gene is a zinc finger protein that localizes to the endoplasmic reticulum.
 The encoded protein binds an iron/sulfur cluster and may be involved in calcium homeostasis.
 Defects in this gene are a cause of Wolfram syndrome 2. [provided by RefSeq, Mar 2011]

 GeneCards Summary for CISD2 Gene

 CISD2 (CDGSH Iron Sulfur Domain 2) is a Protein Coding gene.
-Diseases associated with CISD2 include waterhouse-friderichsen syndrome and wolfram syndrome 2.
-GO annotations related to this gene include protein homodimerization activity and 2 iron, 2 sulfur cluster binding.
+Diseases associated with CISD2 include Wolfram Syndrome 2 and Wolfram Syndrome.
+Among its related pathways are Glucose / Energy Metabolism.
+Gene Ontology (GO) annotations related to this gene include 2 iron, 2 sulfur cluster binding.
 An important paralog of this gene is CISD1.

 Regulator of autophagy that contributes to antagonize BECN1-mediated cellular autophagy at the endoplasmic reticulum.
 Participates in the interaction of BCL2 with BECN1 and is required for BCL2-mediated depression of endoplasmic reticulum Ca(2+) stores during autophagy.
 Contributes to BIK-initiated autophagy, while it is not involved in BIK-dependent activation of caspases.
 Involved in life span control, probably via its function as regulator of autophagy.